 The Little Kulala offers a most luxurious desert lodge from which best to explore the beautiful surroundings.
-Located in the Kulala Wilderness Reserve near Namibia's hyenas Sossusvlei Pan.
+Located in the Kulala Wilderness Reserve near Namibia hyenas Sossusvlei Pan.

-With only eleven suites which blend in seamlessly with the unique desert landscape, this wilderness camp provides proximity as well as private access to the famous dunes of Sossusvlei.
+Kulala with only eleven suites that blend in seamlessly with the unique desert landscape, this wilderness camp provides proximity as well as private access to the famous dunes of Sossusvlei.

 The Kulala thatched villas feature a private viewing deck which is complete with a private plunge pool.
 Indoor and outdoor showers make for a memorable stay.